-We don’t want anything for the home, we’ve been living together for ages
+We’ve been living together for ages

 Wedding gift lists are a great way to upgrade any old or outdated furnishings from your student days and really go for the items that you’ve always wanted.
 KitchenAid, Dyson and Sonos are all popular on gift lists because most couples wouldn’t be able to afford it otherwise.
 If there’s really nothing you'd like for the home, add experiences like theatre tickets or a city break for something to look forward to as a married couple.
 There are also plenty of mini-moon breaks in the UK and abroad with Mr & Mrs Smith for a luxury escape.